BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

         - cam.x_position, cam.y_position (subject position in pixels)
         - cam.width, cam.height (camera feed dimensions in pixels)

+        Custom areas (subclasses of CustomAreaBase, if any):
+        - cam.custom_areas — list of CustomAreaBase instances; each has
+          .name and .contains(x, y, height, width)

         Other:
         - cam.write_text("text") to overlay text on the camera feed